3D PRINTING SCALED DOWN MODELS

 Think Even Smaller

 3D printing can create impressive models with great detail and as a result can often be built smaller than originally planned.
-Keeping your model within the 3D printing machine’s parameters or scaling down even less than that, can often save big money without compromising on the quality and effectiveness of your display
+Keeping your model within the 3D printing machine’s parameters or scaling down even less than that, can often save big money without compromising on the quality and effectiveness of your display.

 “I wanted to let you know that the parts arrived this morning and they are great.
 Thank you for getting them done so quickly.”